 These additional terms apply to your use of the Phone Services.
 You must subscribe to Google Fiber internet service to receive the Phone Services, and if you sign up for or use Phone Services, you agree that these Terms apply in their entirety to your use of the Phone Services.

 You also agree that if you allow others to access or use the Phone Services, you will be responsible for all activity on the Phone Services, whether such activity is undertaken by you or someone else.

 By signing up for or using the Phone Services, you also agree to be bound by the terms of the Google Voice Additional Terms of Service, Google Voice Acceptable Use Policy, and How Google Voice works as they apply to your use of the Phone Services.

 Voice over IP

-Google Fiber Phone Services on your home phone operate on a Voice over IP (VoIP) protocol, which transmits and receives communications over the public Internet.
-That means that your Fiber Phone Services will not work on your home phone if you do not have a connection to the Internet.
+Google Fiber Phone Services on your home phone operate on a Voice over IP (VoIP) protocol, which transmits and receives communications over the public internet.
+That means that your Google Fiber Phone Services will not work on your home phone if you do not have a connection to the internet.
 For example, if you are speaking on your home phone and reboot your Network Box, your phone call will be interrupted.